 Where applicable, species distribution maps contain the following categories:

-Vagrant or Outlier - confirmed or known records of individuals of the species outside the current range.
+Extralimital Records - confirmed or known records of individuals of the species outside the current range.

 More detailed descriptions of each of the distribution categories are provided here.

-Vagrant or Outlier - confirmed or known records of individuals of the species outside the current range.
+Extralimital Records - confirmed or known records of individuals of the species outside the current range.

 More detailed descriptions of each of the distribution categories are provided here.